Eduardo Simián

-Juan Eduardo Simián Gallet (16 November 1915−14 December 1995) was a Chilean footballer and politician who served as minister of State during Eduardo Frei Montalva's government.
+Juan Eduardo Simián Gallet (16 November 1915 − 14 December 1995) was a Chilean footballer and politician who served as minister of State during Eduardo Frei Montalva's government.
 Simián is considered a historical player of Club Universidad de Chile.

 Football career

 Club career

 Simián began his career at Club Universidad de Chile aged 20 while he was doing his BA in mining engineering at the University of Chile, where he graduated in 1938.

 During the 1938 Primera División de Chile season, he was part of the Universidad de Chile champion team which obtained the First Division title under the orders of the player-coach Luis Tirado.
 Simian's impressive performances led the press to consider him as one of the best players of early Chilean football.

 In 1940, Simián stopped his football career after obtaining a scholarship from the Production Development Corporation (Corfo) to research in the US on geological exploration, geophysics, and drilling of exploration wells.
-Once ended his spell in the US, in 1942, he returned to play in Universidad de Chile, but only during that single-season.
+Once ended his spell in the US, in 1942, he returned to play in Universidad de Chile, but only for the Clásico Universitario.

-In 1946, Simián definitely retired from football aged 31 after playing another entire season with Universidad de Chile after four years.
+In 1946, Simián definitely retired from football aged 31 after playing another Clásico Universitario with Universidad de Chile.
+In total, he made fifty two appearances for them between 1938 and 1946.